Cervix: Histology

 The endocervical mucosa is about 3 mm thick and lined with a single layer of columnar mucous cells.
 It contains numerous tubular mucous glands, which empty viscous alkaline mucus into the lumen.
 In contrast, the ectocervix is covered with nonkeratinized stratified squamous epithelium, which resembles the squamous epithelium lining the vagina.
 The junction between these two types of epithelia is called the squamocolumnar junction.
 Underlying both types of epithelium is a tough layer of collagen.
 The mucosa of the endocervix is not shed during menstruation.
 The cervix has more fibrous tissue, including collagen and elastin, than the rest of the uterus.

-In prepubertal girls, the functional squamocolumnar junction is present just within the cervical canal.
+In prepubertal girls, the functional squamocolumnar junction is just within the cervical canal.
 Upon entering puberty, due to hormonal influence, and during pregnancy, the columnar epithelium extends outward over the ectocervix as the cervix everts.
 Hence, this also causes the squamocolumnar junction to move outwards onto the vaginal portion of the cervix, where it is exposed to the acidic vaginal environment.
 The exposed columnar epithelium can undergo physiological metaplasia and change to tougher metaplastic squamous epithelium in days or weeks, which is very similar to the original squamous epithelium when mature.
 The new squamocolumnar junction is therefore internal to the original squamocolumnar junction, and the zone of unstable epithelium between the two junctions is called the transformation zone of the cervix.
 Histologically, the transformation zone is generally defined as surface squamous epithelium with surface columnar epithelium or stromal glands/crypts, or both.

-After menopause, the uterine structures involute and the functional squamocolumnar junction moves into the cervical canal.
+After menopause, the uterine structures involute, and the functional squamocolumnar junction moves into the cervical canal.

 Nabothian cysts (or Nabothian follicles) form in the transformation zone where the lining of metaplastic epithelium has replaced mucous epithelium and caused a strangulation of the outlet of some of the mucous glands.
 A buildup of mucus in the glands forms Nabothian cysts, usually less than about 5 mm in diameter, which are considered physiological rather than pathological.
 Both gland openings and Nabothian cysts are helpful to identify the transformation zone.

 Function

 Fertility

-The cervical canal is a pathway through which sperm enter the uterus after being induced by estradiol after sexual intercourse, and some forms of artificial insemination.
+The cervical canal is a pathway through which sperm enter the uterus after being induced by estradiol after penile-vaginal intercourse, and some forms of artificial insemination.
 Some sperm remains in cervical crypts, infoldings of the endocervix, which act as a reservoir, releasing sperm over several hours and maximising the chances of fertilisation.
 A theory states the cervical and uterine contractions during orgasm draw semen into the uterus.
 Although the "upsuck theory" has been generally accepted for some years, it has been disputed due to lack of evidence, small sample size, and methodological errors.

 Some methods of fertility awareness, such as the Creighton model and the Billings method involve estimating a woman's periods of fertility and infertility by observing physiological changes in her body.
 Among these changes are several involving the quality of her cervical mucus: the sensation it causes at the vulva, its elasticity (Spinnbarkeit), its transparency, and the presence of ferning.